 “The LA Y is proud to feature the largest Youth and Government (Y&G) delegation in the country.”
 Local branches of the YMCA provide high school students with the opportunity to participate in the Model Legislature & Court (MLC) to learn more about government processes by “debating issues, writing bills, playing the roles of government officials,” and more.
 Contact your local branch for more information about this six-month program.

 UCI Experience University Research at UC Irvine

 Summer Discovery at UCLA

-“Summer Discovery is a pre-college enrichment program for high school and middle school students that combine academics with fun, activities, and sports.”
+“Summer Discovery is a pre-college enrichment program for high school and middle school students that combines academics with fun, activities, and sports.”
 Students learn about college life while taking courses taught by university faculty.
 Summer Discovery has been hosting students for 53 years now.
 Courses are offered in business, sports, screenwriting, acting, and leadership.
-Students may select 2, 3, or 5 week programs.
-Information on program dates, tuition, and the application process are available online.
+Students may select 2, 3, 5 or 6-week programs.
+Information on program dates, tuition, and the application process is available online.

 Otis College of Art and Design

 The Summer of Art at Otis College of Art and Design is a program designed for high school students aged 15 and older.
 Students “build and develop creative and artistic skills while exploring a specific medium or aspect of art and design.”
 Classes are small and include hands-on studio courses and labs.